Local Siouan Project Field School

 Inquiries, Applications, and Deadlines

-Inquiries about the Siouan Project Field School are welcomed, and should be made to Dr. Heather Lapham (Email: firstname.lastname@example.org).
+Inquiries about the Siouan Project Field School are welcome, and should be made to Dr. Heather Lapham (Email: email@example.com).

-Because enrollment is limited, students must apply in advance by filling out a Field School Application Form and obtain permission to register.
+Because enrollment is limited, students must apply in advance by filling out a Field School Application Form and obtain permission from the professors to register.
 UNC applicants must arrange for a brief interview; non-UNC applicants should submit at least one letter of reference.
-In order to be guaranteed full consideration, potential students should apply no later than March 15, 2022.
+In order to be guaranteed full consideration, potential students should apply no later than March 15, 2023.

 Visiting students may obtain additional information from UNC’s Summer School.